Shivayayy/Shivayayy/README.md

 ##  About me

--Currently pursuing `Bachelor of Technology in Computer Science and Engineering` from `Indian Institute of Information technology , Guwahati`
+- Currently pursuing `Bachelor of Technology in Computer Science and Engineering` from `Indian Institute of Information technology , Guwahati`
+- I am a competitive programmer at `Codeforces`, `Leetcode`, `Codechef`
+-  I’m currently open for a new job opportunity, this is [My Resume](http://lnkiy.in/Ahmed_Hossam_Resume).

 <br/>